kubernetes/kubernetes/docs/design/service_accounts.md

 Second, if ServiceAccount definitions change, it may take some actions.
 **TODO**: decide what actions it takes when a serviceAccount definition changes.
-Does it stop pods, or just allow someone to list ones that out out of spec?
+Does it stop pods, or just allow someone to list ones that are out of spec?
 In general, people may want to customize this?

 Third, if a new namespace is created, it may create a new serviceAccount for that namespace.
 This may include a new username (e.g. `NAMESPACE-default-service-account@serviceaccounts.$CLUSTERID.kubernetes.io`), a new